shelbybrad/shelbybrad.github.io/collections/_docs/strategic-plan.md

 title: "Strategic Plan"
 ---

-## Vision, mission, values, goals, objectives
+## Vision, mission, values, goals & objectives

 The following strategic direction encompasses the strategy of this site _qua_ website; that is, it is a website strategy rather than an organization strategy.
-The vision, mission, values, goals, and objectives herein define what is to be accomplished by the site _in service_ or a greater organizational vision.
+The vision, mission, values, goals, and objectives herein define what is to be accomplished by the site _in service_ of a greater organizational vision.

 ### Vision